A Low-rank Approximation for MDPs via Moment Coupling: Concluding remarks

-\item {\bf Aggregation based RL.} Aggregation has already been espoused as an aid in simulation-based policy iteration in \cite{bertsekas2018feature}.
+The bias-variance view offers then a lens through which to explore the interaction of ADP approximation and parameter estimation, one that is natural within the Tayloring/moment matching framework we put forth here. \item {\bf Aggregation based RL.} Aggregation has already been espoused as an aid in simulation-based policy iteration in \cite{bertsekas2018feature}.
 Useful in our algorithm is the fact that the matrix $\bg$ does not depend on the transition probability matrix $P$ so that, in contrast to other architectures, it requires no updating within iterations.
 This may have useful implications for sample complexity.
 From an analysis perspective, the coarse grid approximation is appealing.
-Because the construction leads itself to a Markov chain (a lower rank one) on a subset of states, one can build on existing studies; see e.g. \cite{haskell2016empirical}. \end{enumerate}

-\paragraph{Acknowledgements} This work is supported by NSF grant CMMI-1662294.
+Because the construction leads itself to a Markov chain (a lower rank one) on a subset of states, one can build on existing studies; see e.g. \cite{haskell2016empirical}. \end{enumerate} \paragraph{Acknowledgements.} This work is supported by NSF grant CMMI-1662294.
 We thank Anton Braverman and Nathalie Vanvuchelen for generously sharing their dynamic programming codes for the examples in our \S \ref{sec:numerical}

 {A.\arabic{section}}